tens-ml/eecs4315/project/READ_ME.txt

-    (1) FairnessProperties - all MCL properties related to Fairness (2) LivenessProperties - all MCL properties related to Liveness (3) SafetyProperties   - all MCL properties related to Safety (4) DataProperties     - all MCL properties that use data (5) LntModels          - revisions of the moodle system + demo.svl
+    (1) FairnessProperties - all MCL properties related to Fairness (2) LivenessProperties - all MCL properties related to Liveness (3) SafetyProperties   - all MCL properties related to Safety (4) LntModels          - revisions of the moodle system + demo.svl

-The LNT specification of the system can be found in the following files:
+The LNT specification of the system can be found in the following files (inside LntModels folder):
     (1) moodleV0.lnt
     (2) moodleV1.lnt - Bug fixed where the System Admin is unable to enroll the student (3) moodleV2.lnt